HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Parkour Results

 \subsection{Ablations}

-We conduct ablation experiments to evaluate the impact of key components in our framework and report the performance in Table~\ref{tab:table2}.
-First, we evaluate the impact of adversarial imitation learning by removing the discriminator objective during training, referred to as w/o $D$.
-The controller is still trained jointly in two modes: motion tracking and task training, but only the task reward is provided in the task training.
-We find w/o $D$ largely falls short in skill accuracy and task completion compared to our full model.
-The lower skill accuracy is because the discriminator encourages the model to use appropriate skills for specific obstacles.
-The notable drop in task completion is primarily due to the absence of style rewards from the discriminator, which provides a reward signal that facilitates the multi-task learning.
-By encouraging generating motions that closely resemble the reference trajectories, the discriminator objective actually creates synergy between motion tracking and target following tasks.
-Thus the training in the motion tracking task also benefits the target following task.
-Without the discriminator, the two tasks are optimized more independently, requiring longer optimization times for task training.
-Although the controller can still track reference motions in isolation, it struggles to produce natural and effective behaviors when clearing sequences of obstacles or adapting to new obstacles not present in the reference dataset.
+We conduct ablation experiments to evaluate key components of our framework and report the results in Table~\ref{tab:table2}.
+First, we examine adversarial imitation learning by removing the discriminator objective (w/o $D$).
+The controller is still trained jointly on motion tracking and task training modes, but no style reward is provided.
+This variant performs significantly worse in both skill accuracy and task completion.
+The discriminator encourages appropriate skill selection for each obstacle and provides a reward signal that facilitates multi-task learning.
+By promoting motions that resemble reference trajectories, the discriminator creates synergy between motion tracking and adversarial imitation, allowing training in one mode to benefit the other.
+Without it, the two tasks are optimized more independently, requiring longer training for task completion.
+Although the controller can still track reference motions in isolation, it struggles to produce natural and effective behaviors when clearing sequences of obstacles or adapting to unseen ones.